tiacsys/bridle/boards/arm/tiac_magpie/doc/samples/basic/blinky.rst

 Overview
 ********

-See :ref:`blinky-sample` for the original description.
+See :ref:`zephyr:blinky-sample` for the original description.

 .. _tiac_magpie_led_blinky-sample-requirements: